vathpela/puzlp/README.md

-puzlp - print .puz crossword puzzles
+puzlp - a cups filter to print .puz crossword puzzles